nilearn/nilearn/doc/decoding/searchlight.rst

 .. _searchlight:
+.. currentmodule:: nilearn.decoding

 ===========================================================
 Searchlight : finding voxels containing information
 ===========================================================

-This page overviews searchlight analyses and how they are approached in nilearn with the `nilearn.decoding.SearchLight` estimator.
+This page overviews searchlight analyses and how they are approached in nilearn with the :class:`SearchLight` estimator.

-.. currentmodule:: nilearn.decoding

 .. contents:: **Contents**
     :local: